 Emergencies

-If a situation is observed that is likely to endanger the safety and/or the security of the public, public or private property, or the operation of any public facility, the developer will be instructed to undertake remedial action to alleviate the danger and secure the site.
-Any such work or supply of materials will be at the developer’s expense.
+If a situation is observed that is likely to endanger the safety and/or the security of the public, public or private property, or the operation of any public facility, the developer or contractor will be instructed to undertake immediate remedial action to alleviate the danger and secure the site.
+Any such work or supply of materials will be at the developer or contractor’s expense.

 Onsite testing